DiarmuidHenry/Project-01/readme.md

 - Sort out the performance issues on [PageSpeed Insights](#technology--resources) to improve the loading time on mobile devices to get a score of 90+.
 - Improve the variety of images to show a broader range of services to potential clients.
 - Create an extra page with a virtual tour of the clinic, given by some of the staff.
-- Use javascript to limit which days and times can be chosen in the calendat on the Bookings form.
+- Use javascript to limit which days and times can be chosen in the calendar on the Bookings form.

 ## Acknowledgements